Made in 1936

-The typestyle is Elite (12 Characters per Inch) and the Carriage Width is 14.75 Inches A facsimile Manufacturers Instruction Book is included
+The typestyle is Pica(10 Characters per Inch) and the Carriage Width is 9 Inches With Wood Carry Case and Facsimile Manufacturers Instruction Book

 I have dismantled, cleaned, lubricated and adjusted this machine for best performance

 A new Black/Red ribbon has been fitted